Asherbinyy/JsonTranslator/README.md

 Follow the instructions to install the required packages

 ## Getting Started
-App is so easy to use,
+App is so easy to use \n
-=> Copy your json file you wish to translate to the input field , click translate and you are done!
+ Copy your json file you wish to translate to the input field , click translate and you are done!

 ## Hint
 Make sure you have a valid json file to translate to the input field , otherwise you will get an error message,Just Follow the instructions and you are good to go!